 - Can be leveraged when handling requests from multiple systems or components.

 - Platform independent.

 - Can be leveraged to process data in both XML and JSON format.

 - Highly scalable, reduces server load making failover easy.

-Well this is a basic whereabouts of REST api.
-I will write down a blog on how can you expose business logic as a REST api and how can that REST api be leveraged.
+Well, this is the basic whereabouts of REST API.
+I will write down a blog on how can you expose business logic as a REST API and how can that REST API be leveraged.

 Soumyajit is 5+ years experienced Software professional with his prime focus on automation technologies based on quality development and takes interest in the CI/CD processes.
 He provides help in developing the QA process in an organization with his skills in automation for the web platform.
 His focus is on improving the delivery process for an ongoing project and connects the dot to help out with a successful deployment.
 He has experience in working on analytics, e-commerce, and the ad-tech domain.